-Honors English II: Summer/Outside Reading 2019-2020
+Honors English II: Summer/Outside Reading 2020-2021

-As a Honors English II student, you are required to read two books (nonfiction and fiction) independently to prepare for the course.
-The nonfiction selection, How to Read Literature Like a Professor by Thomas Foster, serves as a resource for studying literature and should be reviewed from your English I Honors class.
-We will continue to build on the approaches to literary analysis that Foster discusses in his book, and apply them throughout the course of the semester beginning with Their Eyes Were Watching God by Zora Neale Hurston.
-Please read the fiction choice closely, and be prepared for assessments (including possible literary circle discussions, group presentations, objective exams, and writing prompts) on the novel in the first week of the semester.
+As an Honors English II student, you are required to read two books (nonfiction and fiction) independently to prepare for the course.
+The nonfiction selection, How to Read Literature Like a Professor by Thomas Foster, serves as a resource for studying literature, and you need to read Interlude, Chapters 11 THROUGH 15, and Chapters 18 THROUGH 22.
+We will continue to build on the approaches to literary analysis that Foster discusses in his book and apply them throughout the course of the semester beginning with Their Eyes Were Watching God by Zora Neale Hurston.
+Please read the fiction choice closely (if the school year is not altered, books need to be read/reviewed by 9/8 in the fall and by 1/19 in the spring), and be prepared for assessments - including possible literary circle discussions, group presentations, objective exams, and writing prompts.
 Reading Sparknotes will NOT suffice!
 If you find yourself struggling with the dialect in the novel, please consider augmenting your print version with an audiobook version of the text.
 Listening to a voice actor reading the dialogue in the novel as you read along helps many students decode the strong southern accents of Hurston's characters.
 If you are taking Honors English in the second semester, remember that you must read and/or review the titles prior to your semester.